akmaz/eBayProject/README.md

 * JDK 8 - you can download [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * Eclipse - you can download [here](https://www.eclipse.org/downloads/packages/).
-* Maven integration for Eclipse.
+* Maven - you can download 'Maven integration for Eclipse' from Eclipse Marketplace.
 * TestNG - you can download 'TestNG for Eclipse' plug-in from Eclipse Marketplace.
 * Chrome Driver - version used: Chrome 75.
 Driver is already added to the project in the src/test/resources/drivers folder.